 The cuisine of the entire Mediterranean region can fill multiple books, a single blog post won’t even scratch the surface.
 I’m not going to go too in depth here, but we will be coming back to the subject in the future.

-Lamb is one of the main proteins in certain Mediterranean countries, but it isn’t on the list of foods you should eat on the Mediterranean diet.
-So, the actual cuisine of the Mediterranean doesn’t necessarily reflect the recommended food on this diet.
+Lamb is one of the main proteins in certain Mediterranean countries, but it isn’t on the list of foods recommended for eating the Mediterranean way.
+So, the actual cuisine of the Mediterranean doesn’t necessarily reflect the recommended food on that particular plan.

 Here are a few cookbooks that are highly recommended.
 Jerusalem is a step above beginner level, but so worth it.
 The book is stunning and the recipes are solid.
 I own a few of his cookbooks and they are all very thoughtful and beautifully written.